POSTPARTUM PREECLAMPSIA

 Should I stay on magnesium sulfate after my baby has been delivered?
 If so, for how long?

 Magnesium sulfate is started prior to delivery to reduce the risks of maternal seizures, eclampsia.
 Most protocols recommend continuation for 24 hours postpartum when the risk for seizures remains high.
 In some circumstances such as incomplete blood pressure control or a concerning clinical profile, treatment may exceed 24 hours.
+If a seizure occurs after delivery, it is referred to as postpartum eclampsia.

 What should I eat after having my baby to maximize my health?